-The recommendations of the managed lanes modeling effort are summarized in list format:
+The following list summarizes recommendations of the managed lanes modeling effort:

 - 1. Standard analysis techniques, especially the Highway Capacity Manual (HCM) and Highway Capacity Software (HCS), are appropriate for isolated entrance, exit ramp, and one-sided weaving section analysis where these features must be studied within corridors with managed lanes applications.
-More complex issues, such as crossfreeway weaving and intra-freeway weaving, are most appropriately and practically studied using simulation. - 2.
+More complex issues, such as cross-freeway weaving and intra-freeway weaving, are most appropriately and practically studied using simulation. - 2.
 The simulation tools CORSIM and Integration offer sufficient data input flexibility to accommodate a variety of managed lane simulation modeling issues, including complex geometrics, signalization/control, and some routing capabilities.
 However, where multiple vehicle classes and selective real-time control and routing must be modeled, the simulation tools Paramics and VISSIM are most applicable. - Typical managed lane design guidelines specify either minimum (500 ft) and desirable (1000 ft) weaving distances per lane, or a preferred minimum distance (2500 ft) between a freeway entrance or exit and a managed lanes facility entrance or exit.
 The current research updates and places conditionality on these generic guidelines.
-A recommended weaving distance application table has been developed for anticipated conditions in the design year (see Table 3-1).
+Researchers developed a recommended weaving distance application table for anticipated conditions in the design year (see Table 3-1).
 The managed facility designer has the option of:

-- a. specifying medium or high volume in the design year (based on HCM level of service [LOS]), - b. allowing for or not allowing for up to a 10 mph reduction in operating speed due to managed lane related weaving, and - c. having or not having intermediate ramp(s) between the freeway entrance/exit and the managed lanes entrance/exit.
+- a. specifying medium or high volume in the design year (based on HCM level of service [LOS]), - b. allowing for or not allowing for up to a 10 mph reduction in operating speed due to managed-lane-related weaving, and - c. having or not having intermediate ramp(s) between the freeway entrance/exit and the managed lanes entrance/exit.

 Design Year Volume Level Allow up to 10 mph Mainlane Speed Reduction for Managed Lane Weaving?
 Intermediate Ramp (between Freeway Entrance/Exit and Managed Lanes Entrance/Exit)?
 Recommended Minimum Weaving Distance per Lane (feet)

 Medium (LOS C or D) Yes No 500

 Yes 600

 No No 700

 Yes 750

 High (LOS E or F) Yes No 600

 Yes 650

-NT.
-No 900
+No No 900

-100 Yes 950
+Yes 950

+Note: The provided weaving distances are appropriate e for freeway vehicle mixes with up to 10% heavy vehicles;

+higher percentages of heavy vehicles will require incr reasing the per-lane weaving distance.
+The value used

+should be based on engineering judgment, though a n naximum of an additional 250 ft per la ne is suggested.